hyurl/sfn/docs/v06x/en-US/schedule.md

 <!-- title: Schedule; order: 17 -->
 # Concept

-Since version 0.5.x, SFN introduced a new distributed schedule system, and run as micro-service.
+Since version 0.5.x, SFN introduced a new distributed schedule system, and run as a micro-service.
 To use this system, you have to create one or more schedule server process, but don't worry, it's just easy as usual.

 v0.6 changed three details of the `app.schedule` interface:

-1. Using a MD5 string as task ID.
+1. Using an MD5 string as task ID.
-2. Time unit changed from milliseconds to seconds.
+2. The time unit changed from milliseconds to seconds.
 3. `data` property changed to an array in order to pass multiple arguments into the handler function.